synthetism/unit/README.md

     / ____ \| | | (__| | | | | ||  __/ (__| |_| |_| | | |  __/
    /_/    \_\_|  \___|_| |_|_|\__\___|\___|\__|\__,_|_|  \___|

-version: 1.0.6
+version: 1.0.7
 description: AI-First Living Architecture for Conscious Code

 ```

-A foundational library for building self-aware, composable software units that can teach, learn, and evolve.
+> *"What if software could think, learn, and evolve like living beings?"*

+Welcome to Unit Architecture - where code becomes consciousness and functions grow minds of their own.

 ## The Problem